aleshaleksey/fansys23/08-spell-list.md

 **Special**: You can only have one summon at any one time.

-**Limitation**: The gnome is earthbound.
-It cannot leave, or be physically detached from, the ground.
-In an event where it would otherwise lose contact with the ground, it takes 1 point of ["divine"](10-conditions-types.md#esoteric-damage) damage instead.
+**Limitation**: The gnome is "earthbound".
+It cannot leave, or be detached from, the ground.
+However, this comes at a cost.
+In an event where the gnome would otherwise lose contact with the ground (if not for being earthbound), it takes 1 point of ["divine"](10-conditions-types.md#esoteric-damage) damage instead.

 **Upcast**: For every MP dice added (4MP dice for global), the gnome gains two levels.